 Windows Defender Antivirus scans your computer regularly to protect your device from viruses and malware.
 The scan takes place while your computer is not being used or idle so as not to interfere with your work.

-If you want Windows Defender to scan at a specific time, this tutorial will show you how to schedule that.
-Then, when scheduled, Windows Defender will always run when you define and scan at your chosen time and frequency.
+You can use the steps below if you want Windows Defender to scan at a specific time.
+Then, when scheduled, Windows Defender will always run and scan at your chosen time and frequency.

 Schedule Windows Defender Scan

-Select Schedule tasks from the result listed on the menu.
+Select Schedule tasks from the results listed on the menu.

 When Schedule Tasks opens, in the left pane, expand Task Scheduler Library > Microsoft > Windows, and then scroll down and double-click (or press) the Windows Defender folder.

 Double-click (or press twice) Windows Defender Scheduled Scan in the top center pane.

 This should open the task properties.
 In the Windows Defender Scheduled Scan Properties (Local Computer) window, select the Triggers tab, go to the bottom of the window, and then tap or click New.